• Skip to main content

 For savory recipes, omit or use less of the maple syrup and add more lemon juice for a more pronounced tart flavor.
 Also, try adding a dash of onion/garlic powder and more salt.

-But let's not forget how wonderful this rich cheese spread is in savory dishes!
+This rich cheese spread is also wonderful in savory dishes!
 Next time you make a vegan mac and cheese, be sure to make this mascarpone too so you can add a large spoon full and make your pasta dish even creamier.
-Also, use just like a cream cheese and spread over bagels.
-Add some to any mashed vegetables and include in vegan lasagna dishes too.
-And a dollop of mascarpone over pizza after it is out of the oven to replace the cheese.
+Or try using it when making this vegan baked spaghetti for such an amazing flavor.

 Close up on a vegan mascarpone cheese that's in a bowl to show the texture.
 The vegan cheese is also garnished with fresh strawberries and raspberries.